Expat Living in Surakarta, Solo, Central Java

 Seafood –a little tricky to find, Bale Padi is stuck way out in the padi fields in Baki, about 15 minutes south of Solo.
 Pick you fish, shrimp, squid or whatever, and the staff will grill, fry, barbeque to your taste.
 Ikan Bakar across Stadium Sriwedari on Slamet Riyadi has fresh grilled sea fish with a very nice sambal.

-Western food – Parfour Restaurant & Grill on Slamet Riyadi across the street from Best Western Hotel.
+Western food – Parfour Restaurant & Grill on Jl.
+Kebangkitan Nasional 31 (behind the Sriwedari Park area right next door to Sports Station).
 Especially the grilled ribs and imported meat dishes are raved about.
 The restaurant at Novotel Hotel has also very good western food.
 Their smorgasbord is good value.

-Nightlife in Solo is pretty limited.
-Most of the expats who drink hang out at Cafe Parfour for beer and food & local pub atmosphere as well as Mama Titin’s, or Saraswati Bar at the Novotel.
-Check with W&M's Solo Newsletter as to what is going on.
+For expats most popular is Cafe Parfour for beer and food & local pub atmosphere and the Bar at Novotel.
 Manirs Happy Restaurant is great for chilling out and gets a good crowd for football, rugby, Formula 1 and Moto GP events, as it has nice sofas and big screen TV.